johnlindquist/mac-windows-manager/README.md

-# Mac-Windows-Manager
+# mwm (Mac Windows Manager)

-Mac-Windows-Manager is a powerful macOS command-line tool that allows you to precisely control window positioning and sizing on your screen.
+mwm is a powerful macOS command-line tool that allows you to precisely control window positioning and sizing on your screen.

 ## Requirements